Teenage Cocktail

-Teenage Cocktail is a 2016 American thriller drama film, written and directed by John Carchietta and starring Nichole Sakura, Fabianne Therese, Michelle Borth, Pat Healy, A. J. Bowen and Joshua Leonard.
+Teenage Cocktail is a 2016 American romance film and thriller film written and directed by John Carchietta and starring Nichole Sakura, Fabianne Therese, Michelle Borth, Pat Healy, A. J. Bowen and Joshua Leonard.
 The film had its world premiere at South by Southwest on March 12, 2016.

 Premise

 Two high school students Annie (Nichole Sakura) and Jules (Fabianne Therese), feeling confined by their small town and parents, fall in love with each other and plan to run away and try webcam modelling to make enough money to survive.
 At first the money comes rolling in, but the girls quickly learn that the consequences of their actions can blindside them.